 A summary of the quality assurance data for each batch of samples will be recorded on the currently approved Blood Alcohol Facesheet.
 All of the appropriate data fields will be filled out on the Facesheet.
 In addition, a comment, such as, "All testing proceeded as expected." will be added under the "notes" section summarizing the run if no additional notation is required.
 Additional notation would be necessary if there was anything that affected the batch run, such as the automation not running to completion or concerns with any of the batch quality assurance data.
-Additionally, if anything happened during the run that resulted in the reanalysis of a case or hand correction of any computer generated data, documentation of the occurrence will appear on the Facesheet.
+Additionally, if anything happened during the run that resulted in the reanalysis of a case or hand correction of any computergenerated data, documentation of the occurrence will appear on the Facesheet.
+Correction of minor typographical errors in a subject's name are not required to be documented on the Facesheet.